mozilla/solitude/docs/topics/zippy.rst

         response contents for more information.

     :param email: email of the seller.
+    :param reference: the contents of the response from the reference server.
-    :param name: name of the seller.
+    :param reference > name: name of the seller.
-    :param status: status of the seller.
+    :param reference > status: status of the seller.
-    :param agreement: an optional date that can be used for terms validation.
+    :param reference > agreement: an optional date that can be used for terms validation.
-    :param resource_name: the name of the resource.
+    :param reference > resource_name: the name of the resource.
-    :param id: the primary key of the resource.
+    :param reference > id: the primary key of the resource.
     :param resource_uri: the URI of the resource.

     Example successful seller modification: